johnrudge/puzzler/README.md

 pip install -r requirements.txt pip install .
 ```
-Polyform puzzle uses the `exactcover` package, which can be found at https://github.com/Seemee/exactcover.
+Polyform puzzler uses the `exactcover` package, which can be found at https://github.com/Seemee/exactcover.